IgnacioTejeraPicossi/learning-with-ai/README.md

-# AI Workplace Learning With AI
+# Workplace Learning With AI

 This project is a full-stack demo for the Nordic Software AI Hackathon.
 It features an AI-powered backend (FastAPI + OpenAI) and a modern React frontend for interactive workplace learning, simulation, and recommendations.